Lockheed A-12: Design and development

 With the failure of the CIA's Project Rainbow to reduce the radar cross-section (RCS) of the U-2, preliminary work began inside Lockheed in late 1957 to develop a follow-on aircraft to overfly the Soviet Union.
-Designer Kelly Johnson said, "In April 1958 I recall having long discussions with [CIA Deputy Director for Plans] Richard Bissell over the subject of whether there should be a follow-on to the U-2 aircraft.
+Designer Kelly Johnson said, "In April 1958 I recall having long discussions with [CIA Deputy Director for Plans] Richard M. Bissell Jr. over the subject of whether there should be a follow-on to the U-2 aircraft.
 We agreed ... that there should be one more round before satellites would make aircraft reconnaissance obsolete for covert reconnaissance."

 Under Project Gusto the designs were nicknamed "Archangel", after the U-2 program, which had been known as "Angel".
 As the aircraft designs evolved and configuration changes occurred, the internal Lockheed designation changed from Archangel-1 to Archangel-2, and so on.
 These names for the evolving designs soon simply became known as "A-1", "A-2", etc. The CIA program to develop the follow-on aircraft to the U-2 was code-named Oxcart.
+A-4 through A-6 concepts applied blended wing/fuselage configurations with combinations of turbojet, ramjet, and rocket propellant.
+However, these concepts never met the required range.
+Concepts A-7 thru A-9 used a single J58 afterburning turbojet plus two Marquardt XPJ-59 ramjets burning JP-150 fuel.

+Design concept A-10 featured two General Electric J93-3 turbojets with 2-D underwing inlets and had better mission radius than concepts A-4 thru A-9.
 These designs had reached the A-11 stage when the program was reviewed.
 The A-11 was competing against a Convair proposal called Kingfish, of roughly similar performance.
 However, the Kingfish included a number of features that greatly reduced its RCS, which was seen as favorable to the board.
 Lockheed responded with a simple update of the A-11, adding twin canted fins instead of a single right-angle one, and adding a number of areas of non-metallic materials.
-This became the A-12 design.
-On 26 January 1960, the CIA ordered 12 A-12 aircraft.
+This became the initial A-12 design.
+On 26 January 1960, the Central Intelligence Agency officially ordered 12 A-12 aircraft with the contract signed on February 11, 1960.
+Lockheed charged $96.6 million for design, manufacture and testing of 12 aircraft.